MrVPlusOne/textVary/README.md

 ## How it works

-To get the phrase usage statistics from the input:
+To get statistics of phrase usage from the input:

-  * TextVary first parses the essay into a sequence of *SentencePart*s, each *SentencePart* is further composed of many *WordUsage*s
+  * TextVary first parses the essay into a sequence of *SentencePart*s, each *SentencePart* is composed of many *WordUsage*s
-  * A *WordUsage* contains information about the original form and position of a word from the essay, as well as the stem of that word
+  * A *WordUsage* contains information about a word's original form and position in the essay, as well as the stem of that word.
+The stem is used to match words and phrases in later stages.
-  * The parser is written in a parser-combinator library [FastParse](https://github.com/lihaoyi/fastparse)
+    * The parser is written in the parser-combinator library [FastParse](https://github.com/lihaoyi/fastparse)
-  * The stemming uses a combination of Porter's algorithm and an irregular word list.
+    * The stemming strategy makes use of a combination of Porter's algorithm and an irregular word list.
 The scala implementation of Porter's algorithm was copied from [here](https://github.com/scalanlp/chalk/blob/master/src/main/scala/chalk/text/analyze/PorterStemmer.scala)
-  * TextVary stores a collection of set phrases in a Finite State Automaton(FSA).
-The words in those phrases are in their stem forms.
+  * TextVary stores a collection of set phrases as a Finite State Automaton(FSA).
+The words in those phrases are reduced to their stem forms.
   * To detect set phrases, textVary uses a greedy algorithm, trying to find the longest phrases accepted by the FSA.
+A set phrase can not span across the boundaries of *SentencePart*s.

-To turn those statistics into visual feedback:
+To turn the statistics into visual feedback:

   * The UI is implemented in a Reactive Programming (RP) style.
     ```